Radiergummi/autodiscover/README.md

 # php-autodiscover
 Generates a valid autodiscover.xml for mail clients.

+> **Note:** I've written this years ago.
+The PHP code isn't exactly up to standards anymore; while everything still works, I'm soon™ going to bring the project up to date and publish it as a composer package.

 ## Usage
 When mail clients are setup the first time, they'll try to connect to the subdomain `autodiscover.` of the respective mail domain to recieve their self-configuration information as an XML file.
 At a basic level, this includes things like mail server adresses for imap/pop and smtp servers, ports, SSL usage etc. Much more is possible though.
 This script generates a valid autodiscover.xml file upon request, but inserts server information based on the email address.
 For example, if you own several vhosts, say, `example.com`, `example.org`, `foo.com` and `bar.com`.
 They all have subdomains for imap and smtp, like `imap.example.com` and `smtp.example.com`.
-When setting up email accounts, it would be nice if the basic stuff would be automatically inserted - the mail servers, their ports, etc. That is exactly what this thing does.
+When setting up email accounts, it would be nice if the basic stuff would be automatically inserted - the mail servers, their ports, etc. That is exactly what this project does.
-Of course you can hack this as much as you want, remove the interactive stuff and use it solely as a working autodiscover template.
-Either way I'd be happy if you forked the repository so I can merge new branches in.

 ## Setup
 Put the *autodiscover*-folder into your webroot.
 Set up a new subdomain (via Hosting control panel or as a vhost using your own webserver) for `autodiscover.example.com`.